Difference-Masking: Choosing What to Mask in Continued Pretraining: Acknowledgements

 \section{Acknowledgements}

-This material is based upon work partially supported by BMW, National Science Foundation awards 1722822, 1750439, DGE2140739, and National Institutes of Health awards R01MH125740, R01MH132225, R01MH096951 and R21MH130767.
-In addition, this work was supported by the TPU Research Cloud (TRC) program, which made running the MERLOT experiments accessible to the authors.
+This material is based upon work partially supported by National Science Foundation awards 1722822 and 1750439, and National Institutes of Health awards R01MH125740, R01MH132225, R01MH096951 and R21MH130767.
 Any opinions, findings, conclusions, or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the sponsors, and no official endorsement should be inferred.